Shneur Zalman of Liadi: Opposition to Napoleon and support for the Tsar

 Some argue that Shneur Zalman's opposition stemmed from Napoleon's attempts to arouse a messianic view of himself in Jews, opening the gates of the ghettos and emancipating their residents as he conquered.
 He established an ersatz Sanhedrin, recruiting Jews to his ranks, and spreading rumors about his conquest of the Holy Land to make Jews subversive for his own ends.
 Thus, his opposition was based on a practical fear of Jews turning to the false messianism of Napoleon as he saw it.

-Yisroel Hopsztajn of Kozienice, another Hasidic leader, also considered Napoleon a menace to the Jewish people, but believed that after victory over Russia, Messiah will arrive.
-Menachem Mendel Schneerson identifies Hopsztajn as the Chasidic leader who preferred that Napoleon defeat the Czar.
+Yisroel Hopsztajn of Kozienice, another Hasidic leader, also considered Napoleon a menace to the Jewish people, but believed that after victory over Russia, the Messiah would arrive.
+Menachem Mendel Schneerson identified Hopsztajn as a Chasidic leader who preferred that Napoleon defeat the Tsar.

 Arrests

-In 1797 following the death of the Gaon, leaders of the Vilna community accused the Hasidim of subversive activities - on charges of supporting the Ottoman Empire, since Shneur Zalman advocated sending charity to support Jews living in the Ottoman territory of Palestine.
+In 1797 following the death of the Gaon, leaders of the Vilna community accused the Hasidim of subversive activities – on charges of supporting the Ottoman Empire, since Shneur Zalman advocated sending charity to support Jews living in the Ottoman territory of Palestine.
 In 1798 he was arrested on suspicion of treason and brought to St. Petersburg where he was held in the Petropavlovski fortress for 53 days, at which time he was subjected to an examination by a secret commission.
 Ultimately he was released by order of Paul I of Russia.
 The Hebrew day of his acquittal and release, 19 Kislev, 5559 on the Hebrew calendar, is celebrated annually by Chabad Hasidim, who hold a festive meal and make communal pledges to learn the whole of the Talmud; this practice is known as "Chalukat HaShas".

 In Chabad tradition, his imprisonment is interpreted as a reflection of accusations in Heaven that he was revealing his new dimensions of mystical teachings too widely.
 The traditional tendency to conceal Jewish mysticism is founded on the Kabbalistic notion of the Sephirot.
 The side of Divine Chesed seeks to give physical and spiritual blessing without restriction.
 This is counterbalanced by the side of Gevurah, which measures and restricts the flow to the capacity and merit of the recipient.
-The subsequent Sephirah of Hod implements any restriction in order to preserve the glory of the Divine majesty.
+The subsequent Sephirah of Hod implements any restriction to preserve the glory of the Divine majesty.
 In the Hasidic story of an earlier episode among the "Holy Society" disciples of Dov Ber of Mezeritch, one of the great followers saw a page of Hasidic writings blowing around the courtyard.
 He regretted the undue dissemination of Hasidut for its desecration of Divine holiness.
 In the account, his vocalisation of these thoughts caused a Heavenly accusation against the Maggid, for revealing too much.
 The young Schneur Zalman replied with a famous Hasidic parable: